 We can use the data to optimise the number of volume spacers you are using and/or decide on which spring is best for you.

 The blue charts show that this guy is running a 25% average axle position.
 That will give a nice plush feeling over the 'chatter'.
 Probably a bit soft for a racer but this will be fun to ride.
 In spite of it being quite soft the second chart shows that he never goes beyond 120mm travel on a 160mm fork.
 His fork is way too progressive and needs volume spacers removing.

 Now that we have the foundations we can start looking at really dialling the bike in!

-Rebound damping is important to the ride but often riders are aver damped resulting in the suspension packing up.
+Rebound damping is important to the ride but often riders are over damped resulting in the suspension packing up.
 The problem is that it is really difficult to tell if your bike feels harsh because it is packing up, has too much compression damping or you simply has the air pressure too high.

-The data, along with experience with it, will reveal if your rebound speeds.
 Rider feedback along with the data and experience of interpreting it, will tell us if we need to speed things up or slow them down.
 We can also see how the front rebounds compared to the rear.
 We'll teak these until we find that 'sweet spot' where the rebound is as fast as possible without your bike becoming a pogo stick.

 When you rebound is right the bike will start to come to life.
 More 'pop' on jumps and faster out of corners and berms.
 We may even solve that packing-up problem at this stage.

 The data shows that this rider has very similar max rebound speeds.
 More importantly, 95% of the rebound speeds on the front and rear are extremely close in velocity.
 This is based on a full run of Fort William world cup track.
-These rebound speeds suit the rider and are near perfectly balanced front and rear.
+These rebound speeds are fast but suit the rider and are near perfectly balanced front and rear.

 In reality we'll probably work with this simultaneously to the rebound damping.